wentam/bottom-bracket/notes/misc.md

     * You could make the function "return" at compile-time in some cases, skipping runtime execution altogether.
     * This gives you the ability to optimize stuff like crazy without too much compile-time magic and complex aliasing rules.
 (Are they an alias?
 Do it the slow way.
 Else vectorize.)
 * On our way towards C, we could make a stop at a "homoiconic C with macros" level, still using BB structures.
 It would be a useful language.
+* Reader redesign: instead of giving reader macros names of a dispatch char, we should just call all of them one at a time walking down the reader macro stack.
+They can choose to consume the char or not.
+They can peek as much as needed.
+    * If nobody consumes the char, error
+    * This allows for arbitrarily complex reader macro dispatch - no more questions about multi-char dispatch or regex or whatever.
+Each reader macro is effectively the fully flexible king of it's own dispatch.
+    * Reader macro stack should stay small enough that this isn't a perf problem at all.
+    * Extremely flexible.
+* How to expose reader macros to users in the bottom bracket language:
+    * You can define a reader macro with `[bb/with [[reader-macro my-macro my-code]] some-form]`.
+This pushes the reader macro for the duration of some-form, and pops it after.
+    * Reader macros only effect future calls to 'read'.
+Note that we are completely done with our initial 'read' and in the macroexpand phase, so these 'read' calls must be explicit.
+        * Simply putting the new code directly in the bb/with form without reading again will *not* apply the new reader macro syntax.
+        * CL also only applies to future calls to read, but see note on CL at bottom of this section to see why we end up with slightly different semantics.
+    * `bb/include` reads, so including a file will have your reader macros apply:
+    ```bottombracket
+        [bb/with [bb/include "nasm-lang.bbr"]
+          [bb/include "my-nasm-code.asm"]]
+    ```
+    * We should define a macro like `[bb/read-barray "code with new syntax as barray"]` so you can get your reader macros inline.
+        * byte strings are not ergonomic for code even though it's semantically what we want, so we should introduce a new syntax designed to make text editors happy.
+        * @'my-code' and @"my-code" could by byte strings that communicate to the text editor to keep going with code highlighting/structural editing
+        * @c'my-c-code' and @nasm'' could even 'inject' that language's structure and syntax highlighting.
+Treesitter in neovim supports this!
+            * This language prefix wouldn't have any semantic meaning in the bottom bracket language.
+This is just to explicitly inform your text editor what this byte string represents so you can edit accordingly.
+            * Treesitter injection example:
+            ```c
+            if (5 == 5) { printf("sup", foo); }
+            ```
+            * Treesitter injection already works with bottombracket because we made a treesitter grammar for it :)
+        * Rust-style delimiter-length tagging may be helpful for nesting these strings.
+        * Probably call these "code strings"
+        * This results in the following inline usage if your language is in another file:
+        ```bottombracket
+        [bb/with [bb/include "nasm-lang.bbr"]
+          [bb/read-barray @nasm'
+            section .text

+            foo:
+              mov rax, -1
+              ret
+           ']]
+        ```
+        * Ohh, OR: what if we made the @foo'' syntax implicitly do read-barray?
+            * You could even set up a dispatch mechanism - if you sing the right incantation in 'with', @nasm'assembly' now actually pushes the relevant macros and reader macros and thus only locally effect that syntax:
+            ```bottombracket
+            [bb/with
+             [[dispatch nasm [[macro nasm-lang code]
+                              [reader-macro nasm-lang code]]]]

+             @nasm'nasm code']

+            ```

+            * Could also call it 'lang-define' and not dispatch or something like that.
+            * 'dispatch' entries could also implicitly provide a `[with-nasm]` macro that does the same, just without the reader macros.
+                * useful for things like `[with-asm/x86_64]`!
+                * Actually might be needed as an implementation detail anyway. @nasm'some-code' might need to expand into a `[with-nasm foo]` form.

+        * This could be seen as a bit of an abstraction leakage needing to explicitly say read-barray.
+There are solutions though:
+            * nasm-lang.bbr could provide a thin wrapper macro - `[with-nasm-lang @nasm'nasm code']`.
+The wrapper would push/pop reader macros (and probably all macros it uses) such that outside of that wrapper you're without nasm.
+        * This design avoids a weird property of common lisp: top-level forms are interleaved in CL - read->macroexpand->eval per top-level form before moving to the next - while all other forms are explicitly/serially staged.
+            * The fact that top-level forms are interleaved in staging and all other forms are not is actually a semantic inconsistency and something I'd like to avoid.
+              Hence why we only do one 'read' of one form in bottom bracket.
+            * In common lisp, this means you can *only* use reader macros in later *top-level* forms, which is actually a bit of a weird and arbitrary property.
+                * For example, this means that in CL you can't define a reader macro to use in your current function.
+Only future top-level functions.
+* How to expose printer macros to users in the bottom bracket language:
+    * Printer macros really only ever apply to the top level.
+Any subform printer macros defined would be a no-op.
+        * Thus, printer macros in inherently global.
+        * Any complex behavior like subforms that specify with-printer-macros that is only define if that subform happens to get printer would be surprising behavior.
+            * It would be weird if elf-relocatable always printed in it's own special way without byte strings.
+I simply want to control the printer at the top level.
+            * If we did want to do this though, it would work as follows
+                * There would be a sentinel value the printer understands placed in the structure that pushes the relevant printer macro during printing
+                * When feeding input into a macro call, we strip these sentinel values and just forward on the subforms, because at this point we are not printing them
+                * If the top-level has the sentinel, then the printer uses it.
+    * We probably want a macro like `[bb/print-with [printer-macros] form]` that has a side effect of printing `form` with `[printer-macros]`, then just expands into nothing.
+        * This effectively just replaces the printer with our own.
+        * This means we can print stuff in our special way without digging into global state
+            * Modifying global state is a hard/weird problem to solve in bottom bracket's nested design.
+                * How do I free my new printer macro?
+                * How do I make it semantically make sense to just randomly have a macro somewhere that does this?
+                    * Bottom bracket does not gaurantee ordering and isn't "procedural" in terms of structural expansion.
+We even plan to parallelize.
+        * This solution means you *can* do weird stuff like print multiple times if you really wanted to.
+* Once we have a clean spec, we should build a really good test suite to test bottom bracket implementations in detail against the spec.